How to Get the Most Money From Insurance for Totaled Car

 1. Ask for a valuation report.

-2. Research the comparable on the valuation report.
+2. Research the comparables on the valuation report.

-3. Argue against any condition adjustments on the comparable with supporting documentation.
+3. Argue against any condition adjustments on the comparables with supporting documentation.

-4. Send your own comparable to the insurance adjuster, negotiate and make a counter offer.
+4. Send your own comparables to the insurance adjuster, negotiate and make a counter offer.

 5. Hire an appraiser if you need to.